 This becomes all the more evident by the gradual increase in the size of the electorate between the FNC elections in 2006 and the last round in 2015.
 In 2006, 6,595 male and female citizens were given the right to vote.
 This number increased in 2011 to 135,308 citizens, then to 224,281 in the 2015 elections – an increase of up to 66%.
 This clearly reflects the UAE leadership’s commitment to implement a holistic process for political empowerment.

-The National Elections Commission (NEC) took a number of measures that guaranteed the participation of citizens both inside and outside the UAE.
+The National Election Committee (NEC) took a number of measures that guaranteed the participation of citizens both inside and outside the UAE.
 Starting with the introduction of modern systems that allow voters across the UAE to easily and seamlessly participate in the elections, using data from citizens’ ID cards.
-The Commission also implemented an early voting mechanism that afford voters more flexibility to cast their votes at their convenience, especially those with conditions that prevent them from performing their electoral duties.
+The Committee also implemented an early voting mechanism that afford voters more flexibility to cast their votes at their convenience, especially those with conditions that prevent them from performing their electoral duties.

 With that in mind, the committee opened certain polling stations to members of the electoral bodies before election day on October 3, 2015.
 The select early-voting polling centres determined by the National Elections Committee in each emirate, and were opened for a set period of time.